What is a Homebuyers Survey?

 3. When will I receive my report?

-Once the survey has been completed it's likely to take around 3-5 working days for your Homebuyers Report to be produced and delivered.
+You will receive your homebuyers report within 3-5 working days.
+It’s usually sent via email but can request a hard copy if you prefer.
 This can vary based on the size and condition of the building as well as how busy the surveyor is.

 Is a Homebuyers Survey Worth It?

-Research conducted by The Royal Institution of Chartered Surveyors (RICS) highlights the importance of property surveys as 1 in 5 property buyers who did not have a property survey conducted, later found faults throughout the building.
+Research conducted by The Royal Institution of Chartered Surveyors (RICS) highlights the importance of property surveys as 1 in 5 property buyers who didn’t have a survey conducted, later found faults throughout their house.
 With over 1,000 buyers surveyed, those who didn’t have a survey had to subsequently spend an average of £5,750 on repair work they weren’t aware was required.

-By having a property survey conducted, you can be made aware of these issues and potential costs much earlier on.
+By having a property survey, you’ll be aware of any issues and potential costs before you commit to buying the house.
 If you believe that the work required has too large a budget, you can save yourself the money and pull out of the sale.
 However, if you think the work is manageable, you can either use it as evidence to renegotiate the price or you can ask the seller to get it fixed before the transaction is final.
-Research conducted by the Consumers’ Association, Which? in 2016 discovered that 67% of homeowners who had a property survey conducted were successfully able to either negotiate a lower price or get the seller to fix the issues before completion - so it's worth having the evidence on hand.

 If you're purchasing a property, you want to know what you're buying before you commit.
 A homebuyers survey is the cheapest out of the comprehensive surveys.
 The report will state whether or not the property is worth the asking price, saving you money in the long run.
 You need to know if you are financially capable of maintaining the building whilst you're staying there, ensuring it's a safe place to live now and in the future.

 What is the Difference Between a Homebuyers Survey and a Building Survey?